 with this clever sentence answered a colleague of mine when someone asked about doing SEO as their one and only marketing activity.
 That person was convinced that if she’s doing SEO ‘right’, then – magically – she’s got her digital marketing (and of course her monetization) sorted.

 it would not even be possible to say what kind of SEO was right for her business.
 You need to nest this marketing activity of search engine optimization within a bigger picture – goals, market, products, target group.

 Indeed it’s a common misconception people have when it comes to digital marketing and also digital sales.
-There are several reasons for that, only one is because there are so many people out there trying to sell you their stuff whether it’s Facebook Ads or SEO.
+There are several reasons for that, one being simply that there are so many people out there trying to sell you their stuff whether it’s Facebook Ads or SEO.

-No one of them would be interested in reflecting whether this speciality will be needed for your project.
+No one of them would be interested in reflecting whether this specialty will be needed for your project.

-You need to have a concept for the car first – and then go ahead and collect and put together the single parts and crafts.
+You need to have a concept for the car first – and then you can go ahead and create the single parts.

-Not only is this very unsatisfying as you never get to get a real picture or a satisfying one at that, but also it will spread your budget into the air – instead of focussing it.
+Not only is this very unsatisfying as you never get to get a real picture or a satisfying one at that, but also it will also evaporate your budget – instead of focussing it.

 Start with the car, not with the wheel.

-- A photographer might have a very keen eye for high-quality visuals – and still, she’s not a web-designer.
+- A photographer might have a very keen eye for high-quality visuals – and still, he/she’s not a web designer.

 - A graphic designer delivers design, not marketing.